 Cellecta CRISPR-Test Assay Kits provide a convenient flow assay to accurately measure the activity of the Cas9 variant expressed by your cells.
-Each kit contains a mix of lentiviral particles with both green fluorescent and red fluorescent protein (GFP and RFP).
-The GFP fluorescent marker responds to the Cas9 or dCas9-variant activity measured by the Kit, and the RFP fluorescence provides a normalization control.
+Each kit contains a mix of lentiviral particles with two different fluorescent markers.
+One fluorescent marker responds to the Cas9 or dCas9-variant activity measured by the kit, and the other marker provides a normalization control.

 Additionally, a set of four Cas9 expression constructs is available at a reduced price when purchased in conjunction with one of the CRISPR-Test Assay Kits.

 (1) Transduce your target population of putative Cas9, dCas9-activator, or dCas9-repressor cells with the ready-to-transduce lentiviral mix which contains fluorescently labeled lentiviral constructs, and sgRNA compatible with the Cas9 variant being measured.

-(2) Determine the baseline GFP:RFP ratio by assessing the number of green to red fluorescent cells by flow cytometry.
+(2) Determine the baseline fluorescence ratio of two fluorescent markers by flow cytometry.

-(3) After 4-6 days, again measure the ratio of green to red fluorescent cells by flow.
+(3) After several days, again measure the fluorescent cells by flow.

-(4) Assess Cas9 or dCas9-variant activity based on the difference in the initial vs. end-point green cell vs. red cell ratios.
+(4) Assess Cas9 or dCas9-variant activity based on the difference in the initial vs. end-point fluorescence ratios.

 Conveniently and accurately measure the activity levels of CRISPR Cas9, dCas9-repressors (e.g., dCas9-KRAB), or dCas9-activators (e.g., dCas9-VP64, dCas-VPR, or Cellecta’s dCas9-VPH).
 The assay works with any S. pyogenes Cas9 or dCas9 variant that complexes with a standard sgRNA design.